 Although there is tensile strength there can be a lack of elasticity and adhesions can form restricting movement making the area vulnerable to further injury.
 Therefore, controlled exercise soon after injury is essential to rehabilitation in order to speed up the healing process, (Rettig & Kraft, 1991).
 As static stretching overcomes the stretch reflex and decreases muscle spasm, it is therefore important to use progressive isometric stretches to increase elasticity and reduce further complications.

 Once the wound has healed the rehabilitation process can enter the next phase (reconditioning).
-However, as collagen fibres can continue to have a tendency to contract for up to six months post-injury, continued stretching and adequate warm up prior to exercise are essential.
+However, as collagen fibres can continue to contract for up to six months post-injury, continued stretching and adequate warm up prior to exercise are essential.
 Pain can activate neural mechanisms within the body that inhibit strength, flexibility speed and power; it must be controlled prior to commencing this stage, (Knight, 1985).
 This is when ice can be very effective, as it diminishes pain and muscle spasm thus encouraging movement.
 After a near maximal muscle contraction relaxation is often greater than it was before the contraction, and therefore by combining the effects of ice with static stretching we have the benefits of pain relief and increased relaxation.
 It is important to remember that there should be a gradual build-up to maximal contraction so as to avoid the risk of further muscle tear, and pain must be used as a guideline.
 Although ice is very effective it is important to use a barrier between the skin and the ice pack in order to prevent an ice burn and the athlete should only use as directed by their Therapist.

 In training we often hear the expression 'no pain no gain'.
 However, this may be all well and good during general conditioning but has no place during rehabilitation following injury.
 It is therefore important to remember at this stage during the rehabilitation that all exercises should be pain free, as pain during an activity is an indication that it is too vigorous and should therefore be toned down.
-On no account should the athlete attempt to deliberately overcome pain thus risking further trauma, ultimately slowing down their return to competitive sport.
+On no account should the athlete attempt to deliberately overcome pain thus risking further trauma, slowing down their return to competitive sport.
 Once there is structural integrity and pain control over the site of injury with good range of movement, indicating adequate healing has taken place we are ready to move into the final stages of rehabilitation.

 As with all the various stages of recovery it is important to gradually progress training in order to return to pre-injury state whilst at the same time reducing the risks of the athlete developing a further injury.
 There is evidence from clinical experience and experiments that have been conducted on animals to show that previous injuries will predispose a muscle- tendon unit to a subsequent strain injury (Noonan, 1992).
 These experiments have shown that following an injury proper functional rehabilitation is the best way to avoid re-occurrence.
 According to Hess et al, (1989), there are two kinds of sports activities which lead to overuse injuries.
 These are endurance activities such as long distance running and those associated with repetitive performances that require skill, technique, and power.
 If these are coupled with intrinsic factors (muscle weakness and imbalance) or extrinsic factors (training errors, improper footwear and equipment) the repetitive micro-trauma leads to an overuse injury (Renstrom, 1985).
 It is therefore important in the later stages to achieve flexibility, strength and co-ordination of the injured site prior too moving on to more specific skill patterns.